ChrisPritchard/fsharp-gamecore/README.md

 Designed so that all XNA bits and necessary mutable fields are wrapped inside the internal `GameLoop` class, allowing a parent application to remain purely functional and almost platform agnostic.
 Entry point is the `runGame` method from the GameRunner module.

-Available on Nuget at: <https://www.nuget.org/packages/fsharp-gamecore/0.0.3>
+Available on Nuget at: <https://www.nuget.org/packages/fsharp-gamecore/0.0.4>

+## Updates for 0.0.4 vs 0.0.3

+I've reworked so the meta config of the game is buried in a record type, and so the entry to the game is via a functional method (no more use of the ugly class).

 ## Samples